You may wish to close a Singapore company for various reasons.

 A Court Order can restore a company within six (6) years from the date of striking off.

-For more information and assistance, please send us a business enquiry and our will get in touch with you.
+For more information and assistance, please complete the quotation form and our company secretarial service team will get in touch with you.